INaturalist

-iNaturalist describes itself as "an online social network of people sharing biodiversity information to help each other learn about nature", with its primary goal being to connect people to nature.
-Although it is not a science project itself, iNaturalist is a platform for science and conservation efforts, providing valuable open data to research projects, land managers, other organizations, and the public.
+iNaturalist serves as an important resource of open data for biodiversity research, conservation, and education, describing itself as "an online social network of people sharing biodiversity information to help each other learn about nature."
 It is the primary application for crowd-sourced biodiversity data in places such as Mexico, southern Africa, and Australia, and the project has been called "a standard-bearer for natural history mobile applications."
 Most of iNaturalist's software is open source.
+It has contributed to over 4,000 research papers and is widely used by scientists, land managers, and conservationists worldwide.
+The platform has also been active in the discovery and rediscovery of new and previously assumed to be extinct species.

 History

 iNaturalist began in 2008 as a UC Berkeley School of Information Master's final project of Nate Agrin, Jessica Kline, and Ken-ichi Ueda.
 Agrin and Ueda continued work on the site with Sean McGregor, a web developer.
 In 2011, Ueda began collaboration with Scott Loarie, a research fellow at Stanford University and lecturer at UC Berkeley.
 Ueda and Loarie are the current co-directors of iNaturalist.org.
 The organization merged with the California Academy of Sciences on April 24, 2014.
 In 2017, iNaturalist became a joint initiative between the California Academy of Sciences and the National Geographic Society.